 Do grants have to be made every year?

-Unlike the private foundation that is required to make distributions or to pay excise taxes, the community foundation has developed a flexible spending policy which provides for distributions.
+Unlike the private foundation that is required to make distributions or to pay excise taxes, the community foundation has developed a flexible spending policy that provides for distributions.
 Grants do not have to be made every year; however, if no grants have been made from a fund for two years, we will attempt to contact the fund advisor(s).
 After several years of inactivity and if we are unable to contact the fund advisor(s), a fund may be turned into a designated, unrestricted, or field of interest fund that still honors the donor’s original intent.